bdadam/bdadam.com/src/content/blog/mailto-url-parameters.md

 | `ü`        |      `%C3%BC` |
 | `ű`        |      `%C5%B1` |

-## Do we still use `mailto:` links in 2020?
+## Do we still use `mailto:` links in 2023?

 Yes, maybe more than ever.
 Here are the pros and cons for using mailto links.

-Pros
+**Pros**

-: The e-mail is sent by the user's email client.
+- The e-mail is sent by the user's email client.
-: The recepient is more likely to recognize the sender than a random website.
+- The recepient is more likely to recognize the sender than a random website.
-: Less chance for spam issues, each e-mail is sent by a person.
+- Less chance for spam issues, each e-mail is sent by a person.
-: No third party tools or code needed.
+- No third party tools or code needed.
-: Works without JavaScript.
+- Works without JavaScript.
-: No privacy concerns.
+- No privacy concerns.
-: Better privacy.
+- Better privacy.
 No chance for tracking (we can still put UTM params and stuff into links in body text).

-Cons
+**Cons**

-: The user needs to send the e-mail.
+- The user needs to send the e-mail.
 What if they don't want to expose their e-mail address?
-: We have no control over how the e-mail looks.
+- We have no control over how the e-mail looks.
 Users will most likely edit the e-mail before sending.
-: We cannot know for sure to whom and if the e-mail was sent.
+- We cannot know for sure to whom and if the e-mail was sent.
-: We cannot know if the e-mail was received.
+- We cannot know if the e-mail was received.
-: Crawlers can harvest e-mail addresses if `cc` or `bcc` parameters are present.
+- Crawlers can harvest e-mail addresses if `cc` or `bcc` parameters are present.